Skip to the content.

 External Function Calls

-this.g(8); and c.g(2); (where c is a contract instance) are also valid function calls, but, the function will be called “externally”, via a message call.
+this.g(8); and c.g(2); (where c is a contract instance) are also valid function calls, but the function will be called externally, via a message call.

-.gas() and .value() can also be used with external function calls.
+Call options such as {gas: gasAmount, value: amount} can also be used with external function calls.

 Named Calls